George A. Richards: Investigation into bias

 Presiding examiner J. Frederick Johnson Jr. died after recessing the hearings, which were restarted by James D. Cunningham on June 15.
 The FCC requested 7,000 news scripts from KMPC, and indicated the same request would be made for WJR and WGAR.
 A subpoena for Richards was issued at the insistence of Benedict Cottone but his health again became an issue when he did not obey the order.
 KMPC manager Robert O. Reynolds—who was on the witness stand for over a month—stated Richards' prior thrombosis left him physically unable to walk or climb steps, which was countered by an x-ray specialist who saw little evidence existed of an abnormal enlargement on his heart.

 The FCC completed their prosecution at the end of August 1950, which saw 34 witnesses give 2,000,000 words on 8,000 pages of transcript during the course of 13 weeks.
 Richards' defense included Los Angeles mayor Fletcher Bowron praising Richards for KMPC's wartime public service record while his legal counsel cited coverage in People's World and The Nation as evidence that the hearings were inspired by the Communist Party.

 The National Association of Broadcasters (NAB) condemned the investigation as an invasion of Richards' free speech right and privacy, prompting NCRAC to issue a reply criticizing the NAB's "misunderstanding of the necessary and natural functions" of the FCC.
 The hearings ended in mid-December 1950 with Richards' legal team withdrawing the trusteeship proposal and propose advisory councils for all three stations; Examiner Cunningham deemed the hearings for WGAR as unnecessary.

 Death and dispersals

 On May 15, 1951, FCC chief counsel Benedict Cottone recommended the agency shut down Richards' stations as they had been put to partisan use, repeatedly violated FCC policy and failed to serve the public interest.
 Cottone also assailed the "contempt" Richards held for the agency. after the ruling, and before en banc oral arguments could take place, Richards died of an abdominal aortic aneurysm at age 62.

 Fr.
-Coughlin was among the attendees at his funeral, while Rev. James W. Fifield Jr.—who delivered the eulogy—condemned the FCC investigation, saying Richards had been "murdered ... by those who sought to destroy freedom".
+Coughlin was among the attendees at his funeral.
+Rev. James W. Fifield Jr.—who delivered the eulogy—condemned the FCC investigation, saying Richards had been "murdered ... by those who sought to destroy freedom".
 All proceedings were dismissed as moot on June 14, 1951; the legal fight ultimately cost Richards $2 million.

 Widow Frances S. Richards was bequeathed all three stations and assured the FCC that they would adhere to a code eschewing bias in news reporting.
 The FCC renewed all three licenses and approved the ownership transfers to her name on November 28, 1951.